 Mental health professionals for teenagers: what to expect

-Your child’s mental health professional should be competent, skilled and knowledgeable in their area of practice.
+Your child’s mental health professionals should be competent, skilled and knowledgeable in their area of practice.

 But it’s OK to want more than that for your child – it’s OK to want someone who cares.
-In fact, your child’s and family’s relationship with the professional is more likely to work out well if the professional does the following things.
+In fact, your child’s and family’s relationship with a mental health professional is more likely to work out well if the professional does the following things.